 Employment opportunities in Baltimore have been projected to grow slowly through 2030.
-However, jobs in the whole region are expected to increase at a faster rate, effectively decreasing the City's share of jobs in the region.
+However, jobs in the whole region are expected to increase at a faster rate, effectively decreasing the City's share of jobs in the region (chart X.14).